 The rules should be worded clearly and simply, unambiguously and consistently.
 Simple rules do not necessarily mean a brief law text.
 It may require more words to make it unambiguous and clear what the rules are.
 This does not, however, change the overall legal principle that superfluous words in the law text should be avoided.

-It should be stated clearly in the law text what the general rules and exceptions are, and it should be considered whether, instead of additional exceptions and special schemes, a basic revision of the legislation should be made to make it generally simpler and clearer.
+It should be stated clearly in the legal text what the general rules and exceptions are, and it should be considered whether, instead of additional exceptions and special schemes, a comprehensive revision of the legislation should be made to make it generally simpler and clearer.
 However, exceptions should be preserved to the extent it is necessary to ensure that the civil rights of citizens are protected.